pmuellr/AnyViewer/README.md

 --------------------------------------------------------------------------------

 In order to have a custom HTML renderer for a particular file extension, you'll need to install a plugin.
-A plugin is an node package installed in a particular location.
+A plugin is a node package installed in a particular location.
 That location is the directory named `plugins` in the AnyViewer data directory.
 The AnyViewer data directory in your home directory, named `.AnyViewer`, and stores other preference-y data.